 We can see this in the Swiss pension funds: They are required by law to hedge against crashes.
 That’s the reason they are only able to pay out 1-2% in returns to the insured clients, even though their assets in stocks, obligations and real estate yield 5-8%.
 The difference goes to the administrative costs and the hedging.

 The solution is to invest regularly and in a balanced way.
 That means not buying too much when the market is doing well.
 And not selling your stocks when the market is in a downturn – if anything, this is the time to buy more.
 However, the even smarter approach is to design an investment strategy that you can stick to – even when everyone else is panicking.
 And to ignore the prices, because they fluctuate anyway.

-That is my strategy to protect against the imminent crash: I ignore it, and as soon as it arrives, I utilize it.
+That is Obermatt CEO's strategy to protect against the imminent crash: Dr. Stern ignores it, and as soon as it arrives, he utilizes it.
 Because once the prices are at the bottom, you can buy previously expensive stocks for cheap.
-When looking at it that way, I almost look forward to the crash.
+When looking at it that way, he almost looks forward to the crash.